How Does a Home Warranty Work? Claims Process & What to Expect

 Improper Installation or Unauthorized Repairs

 Systems or appliances installed improperly or not up to local building codes aren't covered.
+Denial can occur even if a licensed professional performed the original installation, as long as it violates code or manufacturer instructions.
 Using unauthorized technicians for repairs outside the warranty also voids coverage for those items.

-If you had your nephew install a new dishwasher to save money and it fails, the warranty company will deny the claim because installation wasn't performed by a licensed professional.
+If you had your nephew install a new dishwasher to save money and it fails, the warranty company will deny the claim because installation wasn't performed by an approved licensed professional.
 Similarly, attempting DIY repairs before filing a claim can void coverage if you damage components.

 Policy Exclusions